Abandoned mines litter the Great Basin. Could the body of Susan Powell be hidden in one of them?

 By that point at the end of 2008, Susan had already told several close friends that Josh sometimes scared her and that she did not always feel safe with him.

-Mines of the West Desert
+The Many Mines of Utah’s West Desert

 Clearing hundreds — perhaps thousands — of abandoned mines would require much more time and effort.